EnkiduGilgamesh/LaTeX-Tutorial/2_Text/2.2_Paragraph/README.md

 ### 2.2.7.2 Enumerate

-The number of the enumerate is controlled by a group of counters.
+The number of the enumerate is controlled by a group of counters:

-* Whenever enter a new enumerate environment, the counter will be reset to 0.
++ Whenever enter a new enumerate environment, the counter will be reset to 0
-* Whenever meet a `\item` without parameter, the counter plus 1.
++ Whenever meet a `\item` without parameter, the counter plus 1
-* There are four default counter in LaTeX, whose name are enumi, enumii, enumiii, enumiv.
++ There are four default counter in LaTeX, whose name are enumi, enumii, enumiii, enumiv

 Command `\the` or `label` with conuter_name behind will outout the value of the counter and for the latter one, a dot will follow the number with lable command.
 Actually, the enumerate environment use it to output the number.